 Based on our review and assessment, this proposed OPA appears to be a routine matter of local significance.
 Furthermore, in accordance with Regional Official Plan policy 8.3.8, the proposed Amendment does not adversely affect Regional planning policies or interests.
 Pursuant to Council authorization specified in By-law A-0265-1999-017, this application is hereby exempted from approval by Regional Council.
+However, this exemption from Regional approval is granted on the basis of TRCA's approval of the limits of development.
 This allows the Amendment to come into effect following its adoption by the City of Vaughan and the expiration of the required appeal period.